What's in a Name

 When the first year of Super 12 kicked off in 1996, the Crusaders title was chosen for the side representing the provincial unions from the top half of the South Island - Nelson, Marlborough, Buller, West Coast, Canterbury, Mid Canterbury and South Canterbury.

-Among others in the mix of potential names were the Plainsmen but the powers that be at the time chose Crusaders based on the English nature of the city of Christchurch.
+Among others in the mix of potential names were the Plainsmen but the powers that be believed the name Crusaders reflected the crusading spirit of Canterbury rugby.

-From the spine-tingling atmosphere when the Crusaders horsemen enter AMI Stadium to the theme song "Conquest of Paradise" (by recording artist Vangelis), to the flames on the Crusaders castle - the Crusaders have been a huge marketing success.
+From the spine-tingling atmosphere when the Crusaders horsemen enter Christchurch Stadium to the theme song "Conquest of Paradise" (by recording artist Vangelis), to the flames on the Crusaders castle - the Crusaders have been a huge success.

-Watching the Crusaders at AMI Stadium has become the biggest show in town with the additional live entertainment around the Crusaders brand making a visit to AMI Stadium a must for all rugby fans.
+Watching the Crusaders at Christchurch Stadium has become the biggest show in town with the additional live entertainment around the Crusaders brand making a visit to Christchurch Stadium a must for all rugby fans.

 So how did the Crusaders concept evolve from its first inception?